Frequently Asked Questions

 - How much should I give?

-- When the school board voted for teacher and administrator raises in May 2016, it looked to me like PAUSD has sufficient funds.
+- It looks to me like PAUSD has sufficient funds.
 Why should I give to PiE?

 - I’m dissatisfied with my individual teacher, principal, school board, or district staff; why should I give to PiE?